cedar-policy/cedar-docs/docs/collections/_policies/syntax-policy.md

 The scope values of `principal`, `action`, and `resource` represent stable information in the system and must be present in every request.
 In comparison, `context` represents information about a point-in-time request and is required only for relevant request scenarios.

-Context elements take the following two forms:
+Condition elements take the following two forms:

 + [`when`](#term-parc-context-when)
 + [`unless`](#term-parc-context-unless)